How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 4. prevention of febrile hyperthermia;

-5. strengthening immunity.
+5. strengthening the immune system.

 Compliance with the regime